stacynwigwe/product-experiments/poetic-sage/README.md

 ## Overview
 A creative side project to test how poetry and faith-based content could be packaged like a product.

+- What began as a faith-led storytelling experiment, evolved into The Virtual Sage, a consultancy supporting faith-based educators in transforming their callings into entrepreneurial and nonprofit legacies.

 ## What I Did
 - Created, branded, and shared poetry content with a consistent aesthetic.
 - Grew engagement to 450K+ impressions through organic reach.